If it wasn’t for fructose then you wouldn’t be here on this planet.

 The concentrations of fructose, inositol, sorbitol, erythritol, and ribitol were significantly higher in coelomic and amniotic fluids than in maternal serum, but the reverse was the case for glucose and glycerol… These results demonstrate that the polyol pathway, considered vestigial in adult tissues, is highly active in the human conceptus during early pregnancy.

-Does Fructose Have a Role in Healing Hypothyroidism?
+Does Fructose Have a Role in Supporting Thyroid Function?

 So, before you dismiss fructose entirely, stop and consider that there is an entire other side of the story that you don’t know about.